sergeyklay/psr/README.md

 ## License

 This project is open source software licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for more
+See the [LICENSE](./LICENSE) file for more information.